 See you next time with another Robin's Nest project.

 I enter this to Unique crafter Buttons challenge- the huge buttons in the middle.

-Hello my dear crafty friends and welcome to CAS-ual Fridays new challenge.
-This time we challenge you to use three lovely colors for your...
+Hello my dear crafty friends and welcome to our new CAS-ual Fridays challenge!
+This week we challenge you to make thanks cards or any o...